nathansb2022/py_ai/README.md

 Let's learn AI together

 Python program to translate speech to text, Google to recognize audio, and ask chatgpt(OpenAI) a question.
+A verbal reponse will be provided on the asked question.
 Your AI partner is stored in openAISpeech2Text.py.
 Install the packages and start asking questions on your linux machine.
 Additionally, added a commandline version aiEnteractCmdLine.py.
 Remember to install required packages, add api key, and name of AI.
 Tested on ubuntu.